Search engine optimization (SEO) is not mysticism.

-To be fair, there are a lot of components of SEO to consider, with more than 200 ranking factors weighed by Google when calculating search engine rankings.
-But learning SEO is much easier than most amateurs think—and you don’t need a college degree, enrollment in a specific course, or years of apprenticeship to do it.
+Even with the more than 200 ranking factors weighed by Google when calculating search engine rankings, learning SEO is much easier than most amateurs think.

 But no matter what, you’re likely to face some obstacles along the way.